You might have heard the term ‘MASH’ in reference to safety barriers, but what does this actually mean?

 You’ll also see the intentional sideways shift of the barrier as it absorbs and dissipates the energy of the impact.
 This is what helps to determine the ‘working width’ of the barrier.
 Working width is how much space needs to be maintained between the barrier on the road shoulder, and your crew in the work zone.

-So how you do you know which barriers are right for your project?
+So how do you know which barriers are right for your project?

 For advice and assistance with finding the best jersey barrier or water filled barrier that will keep your team safe, get in touch with Orange Hire.
+Our crash barriers have undergone independent crash testing to MASH guidelines so you can have confidence and trust in their safety.
 We have a range of different MASH Tested barriers for different speed zones, all available for short or long term hire.